Student Activists’ Lifelong Commitment to Service and Justice

 Shippee’s career focused on housing, redevelopment and city planning.
 He served as Executive Director of the Saint Paul Housing and Redevelopment Authority and worked within the Center for Urban and Regional Affairs at the University of Minnesota.

 As a student Joe Toner was a member of the Interracial Committee of the Negro Student Council and a signer of the Grissom Report on segregated housing.
+He was a vice-president of the All University Council and organized against the segregated International House.
 He was listed among Chase’s radical leaders.
 Toner worked for Governor Elmer Benson.
 We have been unable to find any information about him after the Benson’s defeat in 1938.

 Arnold B. Walker